 The population of the study comprised all the learners and facilitators of accredited Professional Continuing Education centres of the Institute of Chartered Accountants of Nigeria (ICAN) and the Chartered Institute of Bankers of Nigeria (CIBN) in Lagos State, Nigeria.
 In Nigeria, there are 37 accredited Professional Continuing Education centres and currently, in Lagos State there are 14 accredited Professional Continuing Education centres by ICAN spread across the State.
-The population of examiners in ICAN was 600 while for CIBN, the population was 100, giving a total of 700.
 Table 1 below shows the population of the study for each participating institution.